mx1001/boxcutter_manual/docs/hotkeys.md

 ![start](img/hotkeys/hk42.gif)

+> Auto perspective is not recommended for use w/ BC so under view it can be seen as an option for disable if enabled.

 # Ctrl + D (mini helper)

 Ctrl + D during boxcutter will bring up a mini helper with options that change dynamically to be the most useful on the fly.